- Contrast cell division in prokaryotes and eukaryotes.

 Cell division is more complex in eukaryotes than prokaryotes.
 Prior to dividing, all the DNA in a eukaryotic cell’s multiple chromosomes is replicated.
 Its organelles are also duplicated.
 Then, when the cell divides, it occurs in two major steps:

 - The first step is mitosis, a multi-phase process in which the nucleus of the cell divides.
 During mitosis, the nuclear membrane breaks down and later reforms.
 The chromosomes are also sorted and separated to ensure that each daughter cell receives a complete set of chromosomes.
-Mitosis is described in greater detail in Lesson 5.2.
+Mitosis is described in greater detail in the lesson “Chromosomes and Mitosis.”